spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 # Install Palette VerteX on VMware vSphere

 You install Palette VerteX using a Command Line Interface (CLI) that guides you for details.
+The installer creates a three-node enterprise cluster for high availability (HA):

+- 6 vCPU
+- 12 GB memory
+- 70 GB storage

-The installer creates a three-node enterprise cluster for high availability (HA): 6 vCPU, 12 GB memory, 70 GB storage.
-You can invoke the installer on any Linux x86-64 system with the docker daemon installed and connectivity to the Palette Management console and the VMware vSphere where Palette VerteX will be deployed.
+You can invoke the installer on any Linux x86-64 system with the docker daemon installed and connectivity to the Palette console and the VMware vSphere where Palette VerteX will be deployed.

 # Prerequisites

-- A Palette VerteX account.
+- A Palette VerteX account and repository credentials.
 Refer to [Access Palette VerteX](/vertex#accesspalettevertex).

 - Downloaded Palette CLI.